A Fuzzy Clustering Algorithm for the Mode Seeking Framework: Experiments

-The second dataset we consider is composed of two interleaved spirals.
+The second dataset we consider is composed of two interleaved spirals---see Figure~\ref{fig:Exp2}.
 An interesting property of this dataset is that the head of each spiral is close (in Euclidean distance) to the tail of the other spiral.
 Thus, the two clusters are well-separated by a density gap but not by the Euclidean metric.
-We use our algorithm with two different values of $\beta = 1$ and $\beta = 0.3$.
-We also run the spectral clustering algorithm on this dataset using the same graph.
-The first thing we want to emphasize is that the result of spectral clustering and our algorithm using $\beta = 1$ are similar, this is to be expected as both algorithms are directed by the same diffusion operator, this also means that other soft clustering techniques based on spectral clustering will fail on this dataset.
-Moreover, we can see that for $\beta = 1$, the density gap between the two spirals is not strong enough to counter the proximity of the two clusters in the Euclidean metric.
-On the other hand, for $\beta = 0.3$ we recover the two different clusters as we give more weight to the density.
+We use our algorithm with two different values of $\beta$: $\beta = 1$ and $\beta = 0.3$.
+We also run the spectral fuzzy-C means on a subsampling of this dataset.
+The first thing we want to emphasize is that the result of spectral clustering and our algorithm using $\beta = 1$ are similar, this is to be expected as both algorithms rely on properties of the same diffusion operator, this also means that other fuzzy clustering techniques based on spectral clustering will fail on this dataset.
+Moreover, we can see that for $\beta = 1$, the density gap between the two spirals is not strong enough to compensate for the proximity of the two clusters in the Euclidean metric.
+On the other hand, for $\beta \simeq 0.3$ we recover the two clusters as we give more weight to the density structure.

-\paragraph{UCI datasets}
+\subsection{UCI datasets}